 All-inclusive bean-to-cup espresso machines are a very alluring concept.
 You can walk into your kitchen, press a button and get a delicious espresso shot in less than three minutes.
 But they are often marred by poor performance or lack of consistency in brew quality.

 That’s why we rate the DeLonghi ESAM 3300 among the best espresso machines.

 This best budget espresso super automatic machine can churn out cup after cup of the most delectable espressos with zero variation in taste, crema or temperature.
 What’s more, there are presets for brewing coffee, latte macchiato, long coffee, hot water and of course, a cappuccino.

 Does it sound like a dream fully automatic espresso machine?
 It’s pretty close to one, we’d say.

 Modern but minimalistic

-The DeLonghi ESAM 3300 is a mix modern styling and a vintage-inspired housing.
+The DeLonghi ESAM 3300 is a mix of modern styling and vintage-inspired housing.
 There’s a clutter-free control panel with a bunch of buttons and a few rotary dials that allow you to select your brew and fine-tune a few of the features.

 But there’s no LCD or LED display which is a common feature in most coffee makers these days.

 We guess that DeLonghi has chosen to retain the classic design due to the proven performance.
 Just in case, you were unaware, the ESAM 3300 has been around for a decade now.

 On the top side of the machine is the bypass door, which allows you to store pre-ground coffee beans along with regular coffee beans of your choice.
 This is an excellent feature for anyone who prefers to switch over to a different brew without having to empty the bean hopper every time.

 DeLonghi also throws in a water hardness tester kit in the package.
 That’s a much-appreciated feature by purists who opine that the hardness of the water can affect the taste of the espresso.
 Not to mention that it can calcify the metal parts prematurely.
 So, you run the hardness test as part of the priming process.